Learning Groups

 Note that all documents must be on file prior to a child being dropped off at a Learning Groups event.

 Our goal is to best facilitate student success, and Learning Group applications have questions designed to support students in their participation at LG events.
-It is therefore important for us to be aware of any supports student may be already receiving so that we can effectively plan together for your child’s success at LG events and look at providing additional supports as needed.
+It is therefore important for us to be aware of any supports that student may be already receiving so that we can effectively plan together for your child’s success at LG events and look at providing additional supports as needed.
 Additionally, when thinking about CC and CC+, classes have varying needs, and the dynamics are different than a familiar, low-key home environment.

 FAQ- Community Connections